web2solutions/voodux/README.md

 - Generic `Data Schema` and `Data Model` driven design
 - A proxy like `Data API` supporting different transports and asynchronous and event driven architecture.
-- `Data Schema` generators based on OpenAPI specifications (Swaggger)
+- `Data Schema` generators leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
-- CRUD generators
+- CRUD interfaces generators targeting React, Vue, DHTMLX and jQwidgets and leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
 - Enforced Data Modeling and Data Entities driven design
 - Application session
 - Realtime Data Sync
 - Plugin based `Data Transport` to give you the freedom to back your web software with any kind of `back end technology`
 - Trully multi threaded architecture by leveraging web workers.
 Web applications are originally single threaded applications.
+- 100% offline capable applications

 Despite the fact there are available MVC frameworks out there for some years already